TREASURIES-U.S. bond prices rise in volatile session

 "The jobs report seals December for the rate hike by the Fed, but now the focus is shifting onto the pace of increases going forward," said Justin Lederer, Treasury strategist at Cantor Fitzgerald in New York.

 But the market was whipsawed by news from OPEC.
-Yields retreated as U.S. oil futures turned negative on news OPEC was planning to maintain its production outlook despite depressed prices.
+Yields retreated from their gains as U.S. oil futures turned negative on the news that OPEC was planning to maintain its production outlook, despite depressed prices.
 The agreement was largely expected, but wiped out any remaining hope for bulls that production cuts could push prices higher.

-"The OPEC decision has a lot to do with this because oil dropping means there'll be less inflation in 2016 and that will drive the longer-end (yields) lower," said Dimitri Delis, interest rates strategist at Piper Jaffray in Chicago.
+"A lot of conflicting flows are going through the market at once, from the employment report clearing the way for a December rate hike to yesterday's disappointment by the ECB and oil prices suggesting low inflation," said Gennadiy Goldberg, interest rates strategist at TD Securities in New York.

-Yields on U.S. Treasury debt had increased sharply on Thursday, following a rise in European yields, after the European Central Bank cut rates by less than expected and after U.S. Federal Reserve Chair Janet Yellen made more comments that fueled expectations of an interest rate hike this month.
+Yields on U.S. Treasury debt increased sharply on Thursday following a rise in European yields after the European Central Bank cut rates by less than expected and after U.S. Federal Reserve Chair Janet Yellen made more comments that fueled expectations of an interest rate hike this month.

-On Thursday, the 2-year note yield reached 0.994 percent, its highest since May 2010 and the yield on U.S. benchmark 10-year Treasury notes saw its biggest daily rise in two years.

-For the week, the yield on benchmark 10-year notes and on the 30-year bond rose for the first time in four weeks.
-(Reporting by Tariro Mzezewa; Editing by Andrea Ricci and Nick Zieminski)